Imagine the following conversation:

-Sadly, this is the typical response of most employer representatives when it comes to an important topic.
-A topic so important it can save your workers’ compensation program countless dollars and reduced litigation costs.
-If you are one of the many employers or employer representatives who is serious about return-to-work, now is the time to develop a policy that meets the needs of your workforce and keeps the best interests of everyone in mind.
+Sadly, this is the typical response of most employer representatives regarding an important topic.
+A topic so important it can save your workers’ compensation program countless dollars and reduce litigation costs.
+If you are one of the many employers or employer representatives serious about return-to-work, now is the time to develop a policy that meets the needs of your workforce and keeps the best interests of everyone in mind.

 The Role of Return-To-Work

 The role of return-to-work in workers’ compensation is multi-faceted.
 It involves an employer seeking to do what is best for their employees.
 It also includes people ready to seek creative solutions to complex problems.
-Time spent on return-to-work is valuable in a number of ways.
+Time spent on return-to-work is valuable in many ways.
 These include benefits to the employee and employer:

-- Benefits for Employers: There are numerous considerations beyond increased workers’ compensation premiums that should compel proactive employers to invest in these programs.
-Other considerations include controlling the hidden costs of prolonged injury, reducing future exposures (including claims for retraining or permanent total disability) maintaining productive work operations and containing costs.
+- Benefits for Employers: Numerous considerations beyond increased workers’ compensation premiums should compel proactive employers to invest in these programs.
+Other considerations include controlling the hidden costs of a prolonged injury, reducing future exposures (including claims for retraining or permanent total disability), maintaining productive work operations, and containing costs.

 Developing a Proactive Return-To-Work Policy

 Here are some important considerations to developing an effective and proactive return-to-work policy.

 - Purpose: The policy should outline the general philosophy of the company.
 It should include how it views all employees regardless of ability.
 It should also inform workers of their rights and responsibilities following a work injury.
 It should note that policies covering workers’ compensation issues do not impact or supersede other legal obligations the employer may have under the Americans with Disabilities Act (ADA) or disability/leave programs such as the Family and Medical Leave Act (FMLA).